Endoscopic Spine Surgery

 OLLIF Risks

-Oblique lateral lumbar interbody fusion is associated with fewer risks compared to other surgery options.
-But still, there are some to consider before choosing this treatment option.
+Oblique lateral lumbar interbody fusion carries fewer risks compared to many other surgical options, but some risks still need to be considered before choosing this treatment.

 OLLIF Benefits